Previous: , Up: Unattended Usage [Contents][Index]

 Key-Type: algo

 Starts a new parameter block by giving the type of the primary key.
 The algorithm must be capable of signing.
 This is a required parameter.
-The only supported value for algo is ‘rsa’.
+The supported values for algo are ‘rsa’, ‘ecdsa’, and ‘eddsa’.

 Key-Length: nbits

 The requested length of a generated key in bits.
-Defaults to 2048.
+Defaults to 3072.
+The value is ignored for ECC algorithms.

 Key-Grip: hexstring